 Since its founding in 1977, EdSource has broadened its focus to include a broad range of education reforms, including charter schools, school accountability, STEM education, teacher evaluation and obstacles students face in the math pipeline from pre-kindergarten to college.
-In 2012, it launched its journalism and communications arms, EdSource Today, which now comprises largest education reporting staff of any newsroom in the state.
+In 2012, it launched its journalism and communications arms, EdSource Today, which now comprises the largest education reporting staff of any newsroom in the state.

 - Timely daily reports on key education challenges produced by EdSource Today.
 Primary areas of coverage include the Common Core, college and career readiness, California education policy reforms, early education, expanded learning initiatives and student wellness.

 - Comprehensive reports on California’s most important public education policy issues and a variety of shorter briefs and guides related to K-12 education.